Skip to Content

 • We Will Fight for the Justice You Deserve

-Car accidents can have far-reaching consequences, not just for the drivers involved but for passengers, pedestrians, and even entire families.
-Unfortunately, in Alabama and Georgia, the frequency and severity of these incidents continue to grow, leaving more people to grapple with the devastating aftermath of a collision.
+Car accidents have far-reaching consequences, not just for the drivers involved, but for passengers, pedestrians, and entire families.
+In Alabama and Georgia, the frequency and severity of these incidents continue to increase, leaving many people to cope with the challenges that follow a collision.

-In Alabama, traffic accidents occur with alarming frequency – a crash is reported every 3 minutes and 38 seconds.
-Fatal crashes often involve speeding and are frequently concentrated in zones where fast, congested traffic meets human error or poor road conditions.
+In Alabama, traffic accidents occur with alarming frequency—a crash is reported every 3 minutes and 38 seconds.
+Fatal crashes often involve speeding and are commonly concentrated in areas where fast, congested traffic meets human error or poor road conditions.

-Georgia has its own sobering realities.
-Motor vehicle crashes are the second leading cause of injury-related deaths, hospital visits, and emergency calls in the state.
-Pedestrian accidents, motorcycle fatalities, and incidents involving distracted driving are also on the rise.
+Georgia faces significant realities as well.
+Motor vehicle crashes are the second leading cause of injury-related deaths, hospital visits, and emergency calls statewide.
+Pedestrian accidents, motorcycle fatalities, and incidents related to distracted driving are also on the rise.

 Continue Reading Read Less